-Ms. Greenberg-Chao came to Henshon Klein LLP after a fourteen-year career as a criminal prosecutor with extensive investigation, advocacy, and courtroom experience.
-She was a distinguished prosecutor at the Manhattan District Attorney’s Office from 2001 to 2012 where she prosecuted hundreds of cases, including trying numerous violent felony cases to successful verdicts in New York Supreme Court.
-She also investigated homicide cases for which she conducted grand jury proceedings and suppression hearings.
-In 2006, Ms. Greenberg-Chao was promoted by District Attorney Robert M. Morgenthau to the position of Criminal Court Supervisor, where she taught and managed fourteen junior trial attorneys.
-Ms. Greenberg-Chao worked in the DA Office’s Special Litigation Bureau during her last several years at the office, where she defended the office from civil lawsuits and focused her practice on mental health issues, working extensively with mental health expert witnesses.
-When Ms. Greenberg-Chao moved back to the Boston area at the end of 2012, she worked for two and a half years at the Norfolk County District Attorney’s Office, where she investigated and prosecuted serious felony matters in Superior Court.
+Prior to joining Henshon Klein in 2015, Ms. Greenberg-Chao had a distinguished career as a prosecutor for more than fourteen years, primarily at the Manhattan District Attorney’s Office.
+She prosecuted hundreds of cases, including trying numerous felonies to successful conclusion in New York Supreme Court.
+In 2006, Ms. Greenberg-Chao was promoted by District Attorney Robert M. Morgenthau to the position of Criminal Court Supervisor, where she managed fourteen junior trial attorneys in handling thousands of criminal cases.
+She also worked in the office’s Special Litigation Bureau, where she defended the office from civil lawsuits and focused her practice on mental health issues, working extensively with mental health expert witnesses.
+When Ms. Greenberg-Chao moved back to the Boston area at the end of 2012, she worked for several years at the Norfolk County District Attorney’s Office, where she investigated and prosecuted serious felony matters in Superior Court.

 Ms. Greenberg-Chao graduated from Brown University, magna cum laude, in 1997, with an honors degree in history, and Boston College Law School, magna cum laude, in 2001.

 Ms. Greenberg-Chao is licensed in Massachusetts and New York.